The Wild Shore

 Steve, Henry, Gabby and Mando join the San Diegans (with the Mayor, but without Lee), who provide them with guns, and lead them to the expected landing point at Orange County.
 The Japanese come by submarine, they’re welcomed by scavengers; the San Diegans and the boys open fire.
 But, as the scavengers had been warned by Shanks, the attackers are overwhelmed by the returning fire and retreat.
 Amid the chaos, Mando gets shot.
 The boys are rescued by Rafael’s repaired cart.

 Mando dies in the hands of his father.
 After the funeral, Steve takes a boat and leaves, sailing for Catalina and adventure.
-In the aftermath, the Shankses depart from Onofre and the valley learns Lee became the new Mayor after the killing of the ambush.
-Henry wanders aimlessly, thinking and observing nature numbly.
-He knows he could have prevented all of this.
-Tom recovers, time passes, after the harvest comes the winter.
-Henry writes, and he finally starts a relation with Kathryn.
+In the aftermath, the Shankses depart from Onofre and the valley learns Lee became the new Mayor after the previous one was killed in the ambush.
+Henry wanders aimlessly, thinking and observing nature numbly; he knows he could have prevented all of this.
+Tom recovers, time passes, after the harvest comes winter.
+Henry writes, and he finally starts a relationship with Kathryn.
 He is now in on the valley’s big decisions with Tom and John: resistance is a goal on a longer term, for now they should destroy the rail tracks, then having a radio would be a start.
-Henry finishes his book, freed of Tom’s lies, now thinking by himself.
+Henry finishes his book, freed of Tom’s lies, and now thinking for himself.

 Resistance vs isolationism Violence tied to resistance effort Lying, story-telling and literature as a means to give hope Children assuming responsibility for the errors of their parents (post-war generation, Nicolins) USA being reprimanded by the World (to be expanded)